Swelllow/Testing/README.md

-I will be adding new maps to the Tas Files
+I will be updating the script to the best of my capabilities.